-These 5-minute Stovetop Candied Pecans are a quick and easy way to make sweet coated pecans for salads, snacking, and more!
+These 5-minute stovetop Candied Pecans are a quick and easy way to make sweet glazed pecans for salads, snacking, food gifts, and more!

-A lot of candied pecan recipes I see call for making them in the oven, but something about that feels too fussy to me.
-I don’t know, I just don’t really like to turn on the oven when I don’t have to (even in the winter).
+Most candied pecan recipes I’ve seen call for making them in the oven, but something about that feels a bit too fussy and long to me.

-I’ve been making candied pecans on the stove for as long as I can remember, and it only takes 5-10 minutes, depending on if you’re using a gas or electric stove.
+I’ve been making candied pecans on the stove for as long as I can remember, and it only takes me 5 minutes to make them.
+It’s so easy!

 How to Make Candied Pecans: